Cutie Honey Flash: Panther Claw

-In Cutie Honey Flash, Honey must deal with a version of the Panther Claw organization, composed of Panther Zora, a stone figure that reigns over the group; Sister Jill, who is Zora's second-in-command; Prince Zera, a Panther Claw leader who jealously seeks Sister Jill's position in the group; and various henchmen.
+In Cutie Honey Flash, Honey must deal with a version of the Panther Claw organization, composed of Panther Zora, an ancient primordial evil in the form of a stone figure that reigns over the group; Sister Jill, who is Zora's second-in-command; Prince Zera, a Panther Claw leader who jealously seeks Sister Jill's position in the group; and various henchmen.
 When fighting enemies, Cutie Honey uses attacks such as the Honey Boomerang, Honey Lightning Flare, Honey Rouge Arrow, and Honey Virginal Invitation.
 In this series, they were called Mother and Daughter, instead of Sisters.

 A fourth character from the original Honey series, Seiji Hayami, appears as a detective whose father was killed by the Panther Claw.
 Seiji often meets Honey in her Cutie Honey form, not knowing that she is Kisaragi.

 Misty Honey

-The fourteenth episode of the anime introduces Misty Honey, as an original character and a major antagonist, a rival and self-proclaimed twin sister of Cutie Honey, whose name was chosen through a contest in Japan.
+The fourteenth episode of the anime introduces Misty Honey, as an original character and a major antagonist, an anti-hero, a rival and self-proclaimed twin sister of Cutie Honey, whose name was chosen through a contest in Japan.
 Misty Honey, unlike Cutie Honey, cannot turn into anyone she wants; she can only change to Misty Honey.
 She has a band around her thigh that resembles Honey's choker which acts as the activator for her Atmospheric Element Condenser but she uses a ring to transform with the words "Honey Flash".
 Seira's heart was "poisoned" by Panther Zora when she was found by Twilight Prince.
 The darkness in her heart (and her flawed transformation device) creates Panther Claw minions.
 Later in the series, it is revealed that Honey and Seira were two survivors of a series of artificially created humans that were created to possess the Atmospheric Element Condenser created by her father and Prince Zera under Panther Claw before Dr. Kisaragi personally terminated the project.
 After the destruction of the incubation machine, Dr. Kisaragi found and raised Honey as his own while Seira was taken in by Prince Zera and Panther Zora.
 Her alter ego, Seira Hazuki, shares her given name with Seiji and Honey's child, who appears only in the 39th and final episode.

 She can be seen as a negative version of Cutie, since Misty Honey has long blue hair and a more revealing outfit, while Cutie has short pink hair and a less revealing outfit.
 While the anime and manga versions of the characters of Cutie Honey Flash mostly look similar, the two versions of Hazuki differ greatly in appearance.
 Misty Honey's attacks include Honey Sexy Dynamite.
 Seira's family name "Hazuki" is the classical/romantic Japanese name for the eighth month of the lunar calendar.
 In contrast, Honey's family name "Kisaragi" is the classical/romantic Japanese name for the second month of the lunar calendar.
 "Kisaragi" corresponds to March/April (Spring), while "Hazuki" corresponds to September/October (Autumn) of the solar calendar, representing the opposing characteristics of the twin sisters.
 Her theme color is blue.